citp/privacy-policy-historical/s/sa/sai/sailthru.com.md

 ### Privacy Statement Last Updated

-October 1, 2017
+April 18, 2019

  _What did we change?_

-We last updated our Privacy Statement on October 1, 2017.
-We made changes to reflect compliance with the Swiss-U.S. Privacy Shield Framework
+We last updated our Privacy Statement on April 18, 2019.
+We made changes to add additional information about your right to access your personal data.

 We may change this policy from time to time by updating this page.
 You should check this page from time to time to keep up to date with any changes.
 If you do not agree to any changes, you should immediately stop using the Services.